angular/angular/aio/content/guide/migration-module-with-providers.md

 ## What about applications using non-migrated libraries?

-`ngcc` should transform any non-migrated libraries to generate the proper code.
+The [Angular compatibility compiler](guide/glossary#ngcc) (`ngcc`) should automatically transform any non-migrated libraries to generate the proper code.
-For more information on `ngcc` see the [ngcc guide](guide/ngcc).